 Sociology majors are eligible to participate in a fast track option that allows students to graduate with a bachelor’s degree in sociology and a master’s degree in social work after five years of study.
 Students then enroll in Master of Social Work (M.S.W.) courses during their senior year of undergraduate studies; the M.S.W. courses they complete during that year also satisfy general and directed undergraduate elective requirements, allowing students to graduate with a bachelor’s degree after four years of study.
 A final year of graduate coursework leads to completion of the M.S.W. degree, allowing students to earn both a bachelor’s and a master’s degree in five years.
 Participation in this program requires careful advisement and scheduling, as well as permission of both the undergraduate department chair and the M.S.W. program director.

 Social Work is an excellent career choice for Sociology majors, as both disciplines utilize similar theories, research strategies, and practice methods.
 The Samford University M.S.W. program is a distinctively Christian learning community that prepares graduates for lives of service as advanced social workers who promote healing, wholeness, and reconciliation.
 The program offers concentrations in Clinical Social Work and Global Community Development and prepares graduates to serve in fields such as clinical, medical, and hospice social work; human services administration; child welfare; community organizing; and international relief.

 Sociology has opened so many doors for me.
-I was able to conduct my own research and present it at a regional conference with many other professionals and students in sociology.
-Because of all of the hands-on experience I've had I am confident that I would be prepared for graduate school or any other career that I could imagine.
+I conducted my own research and presented it at a regional conference with other sociology students and professionals.
+Because of all of the hands-on experience I've had I am confident that I'm prepared for graduate school or any other career I can imagine.
 Morgan Mitchell, Howard College of Arts and Sciences Ambassador